'Animalism': Blackhawks scandal raises culture questions

 The ramifications of the independent review, commissioned by the team in response to two lawsuits, stretched into several corners of the NHL, which fined the Blackhawks $2 million for “the organization’s inadequate internal procedures and insufficient and untimely response.”

-Florida coach Joel Quenneville is slated to meet with NHL Commissioner Gary Bettman on Thursday, and Winnipeg general manager Kevin Cheveldayoff also is planning to talk to the commissioner.
-Both were with the Blackhawks when the allegations were first reported to team leadership.
+Florida coach Joel Quenneville is slated to meet with NHL Commissioner Gary Bettman on Thursday, and Winnipeg general manager Kevin Cheveldayoff is planning to talk to the commissioner on Monday.
+Both were with the Blackhawks when the accusations by Kyle Beach were first reported to team leadership.

+Beach, a 2008 first-round draft pick playing professionally in Germany, told TSN on Wednesday he felt “alone and dark” in the days following the alleged assault.
+He said he is only now beginning the healing process.

+Beach had been referred to as John Doe in his lawsuit against the team and the Blackhawks’ report.
+The AP does not typically identify people who say they are victims of sexual assault unless they come forward publicly.

 Blackhawks CEO Danny Wirtz, the son of team chairman Rocky Wirtz, met with current players Wednesday, a day after the graphic report was released, leading to the departures of President of Hockey Operations Stan Bowman and Al MacIsaac, another top executive.